Interested in Volunteering as a Team Official with LMHA?

 *Once a reimbursement request is received, LMHA will confirm that you are rostered to an LMHA team.
 LMHA will then contact you when your cheque is ready.
 Please allow a minimum of sixty (60) days for the cheque to be processed.

-You MUST have a valid Criminal Record Check (CRC), Respect in Sport (RIS), Concussion Awareness Training Tool (CATT) and A Safe Return to Hockey BEFORE LMHA will roster you to a team.
+You MUST have a valid Criminal Record Check (CRC), Respect in Sport (RIS), and Concussion Awareness Training Tool (CATT) Hockey BEFORE LMHA will roster you to a team.

 *This information is subject to change.